Highlights of the agreement:

 The decision to partner with ZITON was based on their track record, vessel portfolio, service quality and experience in assisting RWE with component exchanges previously.

 Thorsten Jalk, CEO of ZITON A/S, commented on the agreement: ”ZITON is pleased to announce the commencement of a strategic partnership with RWE for the provision of MCE services employing our fleet of operations and maintenance jack ups and special project teams.
 The agreement is testimony to the services of our company and comes on the back of years of successful cooperation between the companies.
-It marks a fundamental commitment from both parties which secures the continued successful operation of RWE’s offshore wind assets for the next 4 years.”
+It marks a fundamental commitment from both parties which secures the continued successful operation of RWE’s offshore wind assets for the next four years.”

 RWE is one of the world’s leading offshore wind players, active across the entire value chain, from project conception and development to construction as well as operation and maintenance.
 The unparalleled expertise the company has earned over the last 20 years has resulted in 18 wind farms in operation in five countries.
 At the 342 MW Kaskasi project, off the German island Heligoland, where RWE is piloting the world’s first recyclable rotor blades produced by Siemens Gamesa, the turbines are already feeding electricity into the grid since the end of last year, and the 1.4 GW Sofia project in the UK, one of the largest offshore wind farms in the world, is currently under construction.